ewdlop/NLPNote/The mouse that was hit by the cat ran away.md

 Extended Sentence
 "The frightened mouse, which had been hit by the cat during an intense chase through the cluttered kitchen, quickly darted into a small hole in the wall to escape."

+## The mouse that was hit by the cart ran away